elliottower/gobblet-rl/tutorials/WebAssembly/web_assembly.md

-# Tutorial
+# Tutorial: WebAssembly
 This tutorial provides a working example of using Pygame with WebAssembly to run and render a Gobblet environment locally in the browser.

-The script displays a game of chess between two random agents.
+The script adapts the Greedy Agent tutorial code to run in the web, displaying games between two greedy agents.

 Features such as loading trained models or using interactive environments may be added in the future.

 It can be deployed to github-pages via a workflow (see `.github/workflows/pygbag.yml`).